 ICMP Fail-Fast Description Linux Windows macOS true false Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3), and suspects them immediately, regardless of the other detectors.
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 true true Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3), and suspects them immediately, regardless of the other detectors.
-Supported - Requires OS Configuratio n Enforcing ICMP Echo if available - No start up if not available Not Supported Not Supported - Requires root privileges
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors. - Not Supported